 This farm is so beautiful, we made it our banner.

 The Laudenslager Farm is an excellent illustration of how good stewardship, scenic beauty and working agriculture can co-exist.
 Powell’s Valley itself, with its rolling hills and intermittent woodlands, is a picture of rural agricultural beauty.
-The Laudenslager farm epitomizes this, as it offers an open vista and scenic blending with Peter’s mountain behind it, as well as being a state-of-the-art working farm, where no-till farming has been the norm since the 1970’s and the yields are some of the best in Dauphin County.
+The Laudenslager farm epitomizes this, as it offers an open vista and scenic blending with Peter’s Mountain behind it, as well as being a state-of-the-art working farm, where no-till farming has been the norm since the 1970’s and the yields are some of the best in Dauphin County.
 Powell’s Creek runs through this property, and a riparian buffer is protected along it.
 Murray and Rhonda Laudenslager have already collaborated in a project to allow handicapped fishing access on their portion of Powell’s Creek.
-The conservation easement they placed on this property at the end of 2007 will protect this land for farming in perpetuity and will ensure that it is stewarded well.
+The conservation easement they placed on this property in 2007 will protect this land for farming in perpetuity and will ensure that it is stewarded well.